Persecure/C-Language-Practice/README.md

 # C Language Practice

-## :floppy_disk: *A collection of practice programs to help with my understanding of the C programming language.*
+## *A collection of practice programs to help with my understanding of the C programming language.*

 Practice 1 : A program to check whether the input integer number is positive or negative